thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

   Version: 9.2.0.cl or later   Allows you to deploy a commit and publish TML content to your ThoughtSpot instance.
-Requires &#x60;DATAMANAGEMENT&#x60; (**Can manage data**) privilege.
+Requires at least edit access to the objects used in the deploy operation.
 The API deploys the head of the branch unless a &#x60;commit_id&#x60; is specified in the API request.
 If the branch name is not defined in the request, the default branch is considered for deploying commits.
+For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/git-integration).

 ### Example
 ```java